Sinus infection symptoms, causes, and when antibiotics are actually needed. Learn the difference between viral and bacterial sinusitis.

 Viral vs Bacterial Sinusitis

-This is the single most important distinction in sinus infection treatment, and it is one of the most misunderstood topics in primary care.
-Approximately 90 to 98 percent of acute sinus infections are caused by viruses, not bacteria.
-This means the vast majority of sinus infections will resolve on their own without antibiotics.
-Viral sinusitis is essentially the sinus congestion and facial pressure that accompanies a cold, and it follows the same timeline, typically improving within seven to ten days.
+This is the most important distinction in sinus infection treatment.
+It is also one of the most misunderstood topics in primary care.
+About 90 to 98 percent of acute sinus infections are caused by viruses, not bacteria.
+That means most sinus infections will clear up on their own without antibiotics.
+Viral sinusitis is basically the sinus congestion and facial pressure that comes with a cold.
+It follows the same timeline and usually improves within seven to ten days.

 Bacterial sinusitis develops in only about 2 to 10 percent of cases, usually as a secondary infection after a viral illness has already damaged the sinus lining.
 There are three clinical patterns that suggest a bacterial cause rather than a viral one: